soupwizard/Pytest-Examples/README.md

 # EchoMist
 Test project for SonarCloud

+Requirements:
+    pytest needs to be installed

-run the program on the command line by: python calculator.py
+To manually run test cases for calculator.py, on the command line:

+    $ pytest test_calculator.py